Quasi-fibered boundary pseudodifferential operators: pseudodifferential operators

 then $Pf:=(\pi_L)_*(P\cdot \pi_R^*f)$ is well-defined and such that

 with $\cK= (\pi_L)_{\#}(\cE-\mathfrak{r}+ \pi_R^{\#}\cF)$ and $\mathfrak{k}= (\pi_L)_{\#}(\mathfrak{s}-\mathfrak{r}\dot{+}\pi_R^{\#}\mathfrak{t})$, that is,

 and

-\end{theorem} \begin{proof} Since $\pi_L$ is transverse to the lifted diagonal, notice that the singularities of the conormal distribution $P\cdot \pi_R^*f$ are integrated out.
+where $\mathfrak{r}$ is the multiweight defined in \eqref{pdo.14}. \end{theorem} \begin{proof} Since $\pi_L$ is transverse to the lifted diagonal, notice that the singularities of the conormal distribution $P\cdot \pi_R^*f$ are integrated out.
 Hence, we can apply the pushforward theorem as if it were a conormal function. \end{proof}

 \begin{corollary} An operator $P\in \Psi^m_{\QFB}(M;E,F)$ induces a continuous linear map

 which restricts to a continuous linear map

 \end{corollary} \begin{proof} It suffices to apply Theorem~\ref{pdo.15} with $\mathfrak{s}=\infty$, $\cE$ the index family with all index sets $\bbN_0$ at each front face $\ff_i$ and $\emptyset$ elsewhere, and $\cF$ the index family with all index sets given by $\bbN_0$ for the first assertion and $\emptyset$ for the second assertion. \end{proof}